DenisBelmondo/netcoredbg-slop/README.md

+**AI SLOP WARNING**

-this is my personal fork of netcoredbg i initially made to cooperate with godot. it should have better user-unhandled exception filtering for this purpose.
+this is my personal fork of netcoredbg i initially made with claude to cooperate with godot. it should have better user-unhandled exception filtering for this purpose.

 # Debugger for the .NET Core Runtime